SNDLYNX/usdx-vuln-poc/README.md

 ## 🚀 Quick Start

-Run these commands to immediately verify the vulnerability:
+Run these commands to immediately verify the vulnerability.
+If the output shows `DELTA_USDT: -2000`, the vulnerability is confirmed - this means the protocol loses $2,000 for every $1M that flows through the buy-redeem cycle.

 ```bash
 # Clone and setup